 - Under what conditions would increasing production by one batch meaningfully reduce shortage risk?

-Rather than relying on a single forecast, the operations team could now see how different production strategies performed across a range of plausible demand outcomes.
+Rather than relying on a single forecast, the operations team can now see how different production strategies perform across a range of plausible demand outcomes.

-This approach did not eliminate uncertainty.
+This approach does not eliminate uncertainty.
 Demand for products will always involve factors that cannot be predicted precisely.
-What changed was the ability to reason about that uncertainty in a structured way.
+What changed is the ability to reason about that uncertainty in a scientific way.

 Outcome

-With probabilistic forecasts and scenario analysis in place, the production planning process shifted from attempting to predict the future exactly to managing operational risk more explicitly.
-Decisions about production increases, delays, or inventory buffers could be tied directly to the likelihood of different demand outcomes.
+With probabilistic forecasts and scenario analysis in place, the production planning process shifted from attempting precise predictions to managing operational risk more explicitly.
+Decisions about production increases, delays, or inventory buffers can be tied directly to the probability of different demand outcomes.

-For the operations team, the most valuable outcome was not simply a more sophisticated model, but clearer visibility into the risks associated with each production decision.
-Instead of debating whether a forecast was “correct,” planners could focus on how different decisions performed under uncertainty.
+For the operations team, the most valuable outcome is clearer visibility into the risks associated with each production decision.
+Managers can focus on production plans on minimizing over- or underproduction risk.

-This shift, from point forecasts to decision-focused modeling, allowed the team to plan production with greater confidence and fewer surprises as demand evolved.
+This shift, from point forecasts to probabilistic demand modeling, allows the team to plan production with greater understanding.